labs-13-market-org/Backend/README.md

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
-This is intended to be a guideline.
-Feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 3️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.